afterlogic/webmail-pro-8/README.md

     **Note!** Version of npm above 3 is required

-1. Download and unpack the latest version of Webmail Pro 8 into your installation root directory `https://github.com/afterlogic/webmail-pro-8/archive/master.zip`
+1. Download and unpack the latest version of Webmail Pro 8 into your installation root directory (currently it's version 0.6.0)  `https://github.com/afterlogic/webmail-pro-8/archive/0.6.0.zip`

 3. Download `composer.phar` from `https://getcomposer.org/composer.phar`